LLNL/sundials/doc/cvode/examples/source/c_parallel.rst

 semi-discretize in space to convert the system of 2 PDEs into a larger system of ODEs.
 To this end, the spatial derivatives are computed using second-order centered differences, with the data distributed over :math:`Mx*My` points on a uniform spatial grid.
-As a result, CVode approaches the problem as one involving :math:`2*Mx*My` coupled ODEs.
+As a result, CVODE approaches the problem as one involving :math:`2*Mx*My` coupled ODEs.

 The problem is decomposed in parallel into uniformly-sized subdomains,